NannyML/nannyml/docs/deep_dive/data_chunks.rst

  - time intervals (a week, month, quarter etc.),
  - required number of observations in chunks,
- - required number of chunks in the monitored data.
+ - required number of chunks in the monitored data,
+ - automatically, in that case chunk size will be equal to three times the size of minimum chunk (read below).

 For example implementations check out :ref:`guide on chunking data<chunk-data>`.